LuciferBlade/Ruby-assignments/README.md

 Fix syntax of assignment 2 ruby code

 ### assignment 4
 Make unit tests for assignment 3 ruby code.
-Some ruby files were rewritten into object oriented code, they end with "..._re.rb", test classes start with "tc_...".
+Some ruby files were rewritten into object oriented code, they end with "...re.rb", test classes start with "tc...".